qorix-group/process_description/process/folder_templates/features/feature_name/requirements/chklst_req_inspection.rst

         -
       * - REQ_07_02
         - Is the attribute *security* set correctly?
-        - Stakeholder requirements security attribute should be set based on Threat Analysis and Risk Assessment (TARA) (process is TBD).
-For feature/component requirements this checklist item is supported by automated check: "Every requirement which satisfies a requirement with security attribute set to YES inherits this".
-But the feature/component requirements/architecture may additionally also be subject to a Software Security Criticality Analysis (process is TBD).
+        - For feature/component requirements this checklist item is supported by automated check: "Every requirement which satisfies a stakeholder requirement with security attribute set to YES inherits this".
+But the feature/component requirements/architecture may additionally also be subject to a :ref:`Software Security Analysis <security_analysis>`.
         -
         -
         -